fetchai/agents-aea/docs/aea-vs-mvc.md

 ## Comparison to AEA framework

-The AEA framework is based on asynchronous messaging.
+The AEA framework is based on <a href="https://en.wikipedia.org/wiki/Asynchronous_communication">asynchronous messaging</a>.
 Hence, there is not a direct 1-1 relationship between MVC based architectures and the AEA framework.
 Nevertheless, there are some parallels which can help a developer familiar with MVC make progress in the AEA framework in particular, the development of `Skills`, quickly:

-- `Handler`: receive the messages for the protocol they are registered against and are supposed to handle these messages.
+- <a href="../api/skills/base#handler-objects">`Handler`</a>: receive the messages for the protocol they are registered against and are supposed to handle these messages.
 They are the reactive parts of a skill and can be thought of as similar to the `Controller` in MVC.
 They can also send new messages.
-- `Behaviour`: a behaviour encapsulates pro-active components of the agent.
+- <a href="../api/skills/base#behaviour-objects">`Behaviour`</a>: a behaviour encapsulates pro-active components of the agent.
 Since web apps do not have any goals or intentions they do not pro-actively pursue an objective.
 Therefore, there is no equivalent concept in MVC.
 Behaviours can but do not have to send messages.
-- `Task`: are meant to deal with long running executions and can be thought of as the equivalent of background tasks in traditional web apps.
+- <a href="../api/skills/tasks#task-objects">`Task`</a>: are meant to deal with long running executions and can be thought of as the equivalent of background tasks in traditional web apps.
-- `Model`: implement business logic and data representation, as such they are similar to the `Model` in MVC.
+- <a href="../api/skills/base#model-objects">`Model`</a>: implement business logic and data representation, as such they are similar to the `Model` in MVC.

 <center>![AEA Skill Components](assets/skill_components.png)</center>